getkyo/kyo/README.md

   Aborts[Exception].catching(throw new Exception)
 ```

-> Note that `Aborts` effect has a type parameter and its methods can only be accessed if the type parameter is provided.
+> Note that the `Aborts` effect has a type parameter and its methods can only be accessed if the type parameter is provided.

 ### IOs: Side Effects